swissspidy/performant-translations/readme.txt

 If your site is using a language other than English (US), you should see immediate speed improvements simply by activating this plugin.

-The primary purpose of this plugin is to allow broader testing of these enhancements, for which the goal is to eventually land in WordPress core.
+**Important:** this new functionality has been merged into WordPress 6.5!
+However, this plugin is still useful!

-Performant Translations supports multiple file formats (`.mo` and `.php`), as well as multiple text domains and locales loaded at the same time.
-By default, it converts existing `.mo` files to `.php` and afterwards only loads the translations from the `.php` file.
+On WordPress 6.5+, this plugin automatically converts existing `.mo` files to `.php` and afterwards only loads the translations from the `.php` file.
+This is useful for cases where language packs are not downloaded from WordPress.org but somewhere else.

 == Installation ==